-Select Clip-Copy in the Search - Export menu, and the Clip-Copy screen appears to allow clip copy setup.
+Select Clip-Copy in the Search - Export menu or press the COPY button while in the Search mode or Live Monitoring mode, and the Clip-Copy screen appears to allow clip copy setup.

-Figure 54: Clip-Copy screen.
+Figure 55: Clip-Copy screen.

 The Data Source box displays the source from which you make a video clip copy.
 The data source can be selected from Record or Archive in the Search menu.